 - 2 bottles cinnamon ground (2.37 ounce bottles)

-- Use a straw to create a hole to hang.
+- Use a straw to create a hole at the top to hang.
+Transfer parchment to cookie sheet.

 - Careful not to over-bake, depending on how thin/thick you roll your dough, you’ll want to watch the ornaments during the last half an hour of baking to make sure they don’t burn.